-- A high-speed buffing machine or burnisher shall not be used in waxing or buffing. - Asbestos floor tile can be buffed with a standard speed machine as long as a minimum of four coats of wax is kept on the floor.
+- Asbestos floor tile that has no finish on it will not be dry buffed or burnished. - Make sure the floor is clean and damp mopped prior to buffing. - A high-speed buffing machine or burnisher shall not be used in waxing or buffing. - Asbestos floor tile can be buffed with a standard speed machine as long as a minimum of four coats of wax is kept on the floor.

-Program Name: Custodial Cleaning Procedures Page 45 Origination Date: 04/29/09 Revision Date: 0 3/25/19 Issued By: Mike Whitford Revision No.: 00 )4
+Program Name: Custodial Cleaning Procedures Page 36 Origination Date: 04/29/09 Revision Date: 0 04/16/25 Revision No.: 006 06